Platform Setup3 min read

 1

-Go to floatmessage.com/login and sign in with Google.
-You'll get a 30-day free trial with full access — no credit card required.
+Click it to open FloatMessage in a new tab.
+Sign up with Google or email/password - you'll get a 30-day free trial with full access, no credit card required.

 FloatMessage dashboard showing the message editor with template selection and HTML/CSS editing